Coolest Homemade Beach Theme Kid Birthday Cake Ideas

 For this kid birthday cake recipe, she used a large sheet cake pan and iced the entire cake with white icing.
 She then made "waves" by spreading on thick blue icing.
 The beach is crushed graham crackers.
 The palm trees are pretzels, and the leaves are Fruit by the Foot, cut into leaf shapes.
 She made crabs on the beach with red icing, and used gummy dolphins in the "ocean".

-Karina & Sarah Ma & Forsyth
+Cake by Karina & Sarah Ma & Forsyth, Edmonton, Canada

 Beach Theme Kid Birthday Cake